Jobs for October: Flowers

 Planning ahead

-leaf and bud eelworm on anenomePest and disease watch
+leaf and bud eelworm on anenomeProblems

 Grey mould (Botrytis) can be problematic in wet weather.
 Remove affected leaves and other parts as soon as the symptoms are seen.
+These can be composted.

-Avoid feeding plants late in the season, as this will encourage soft, sappy growth that is more vulnerable to damage by frost and by wet, and can encourage fungal diseases to develop
+Avoid feeding plants late in the season, as this will encourage soft, sappy growth that is more vulnerable to damage by frost and by wet, and can encourage fungal diseases to develop.

 Gardeners' calendar